Associate Director of Gender Studies

 Area of Specialization:

-U.S. histories of gender, sexuality, and empire; feminist political economy; feminist and queer theories of race; critical prison studies
+U.S. histories of gender, sexuality, and empire; feminist, queer, and trans theories of race; critical prison studies; race and reproductive politics

 Pam Butler is Associate Director and Director of Undergraduate Studies in the Gender Studies Program.
 Dr. Butler's research uses critical-race and transnational feminist critique to understand popular and public cultures in the United States.
-Their areas of expertise include: U.S. histories of gender, sexuality, and empire; feminist political economy; reproductive politics; and the carceral state.
+Their areas of expertise include: U.S. histories of gender, sexuality, and empire; feminist, queer, and trans theories of race and racialization; reproductive politics; and critical prison studies.
 Dr. Butler teaches classes both at Notre Dame and at the Westville Correctional Center.

 Dr. Butler's current book project, The Secret History of American Knitting: Entanglements of Race, Sex, and Empire, is a genealogical political history of hand-knitting in the United States since the mid-19th century, focused on the ways domestic handcrafts have produced diverse racial and sexual subjectivities through such sites as the home, the prison, the museum, and the marketplace.
 Their work has been published in journals and edited collections including Meridians: Feminism, Race, Transnationalism and Queer Twin Cities.